1. Home

 Elements of a good portfolio

 Your portfolio is your chance to show off your skills and experience to potential employers.
 It should be clear and concise and showcase your best work.
-Be sure to include a list of your hard skills and awards and any relevant certifications or licenses.
+Be sure to include a list of your hard skills and awards and any relevant certifications or licences.
 And don’t forget to include links to your online profiles (e.g. LinkedIn, GitHub) for social recruiters.

 Creating a solid portfolio is essential to land that dream job.
 But what makes a good portfolio?
 Here are some key elements: